illuin-tech/configue-cli/README.md

     dataset: DatasetConfig
 ```

-These objects are injected at configuration time in your application entrypoint by the `inject_from_cli` decorator. `configue-cli` is compatible with `click` and `fire` CLI applications.

-### Integration in a click CLI

-To use `configue-cli` in a [click](https://github.com/pallets/click) command line application, simply wrap the entrypoint with the `configue_cli.click.inject_from_cli` decorator and provide a target type to be injected.
+These objects are injected at configuration time in your application entrypoint by the `inject_from_cli` decorator.
+To use `configue-cli`, simply wrap a [click](https://github.com/pallets/click) entrypoint with the `configue_cli.click.inject_from_cli` decorator and provide a target type to be injected.

 ```python
 import click